-We’ve previously covered preeclampsia on the blog and HELLP syndrome is a variant of that.
+We’ve previously covered preeclampsia and HELLP syndrome is a variant of that.
 HELLP is basically preeclampsia’s asshole, homicidal cousin.

 It’s pretty rare, but very serious which is why we decided to write about it.
 HELLP syndrome shows up in about 1 or 2 of every 1,000 pregnancies.
 If you have preeclampsia, you have about 10-20% chance of developing HELLP syndrome (but you can get HELLP without developing preeclampsia first).
 About 1 in 4 women develop serious complications from HELLP and some of those women die, hence why this is some scary shit.